eric-rizzi/teaching/my_projects.md

 # 3D Printing Data

-I worked with the science department (physics) to allow them to 3D print data that the students gathered during various experiments.
+I worked with the science department (physics) to allow them to 3D print data that students gathered during various experiments.
 It initially came about as a way to show students what measurements of magnetism on a electrified plate looks like, but it really can be anything.

 [Click here]({{ site.baseurl }}/my_projects/csv_to_stl_converter.html) for more information.

 # Robozzle

-Robozzle is a logic game originally created in 2009 by Igor Ostrovsky.
-The [original game](http://www.robozzle.com/beta/) let's you program a "robot" through a bunch of levels using recursion and loops.
-It does a great job helping studentds visualize how functions work.
+Robozzle is a logic game originally in 2009 by Igor Ostrovsky.
+The [original game](http://www.robozzle.com/beta/) lets you program a "robot" through a bunch of levels using recursion and loops.
+It does a great job helping students visualize how functions work.
 Unfortunately, Robozzle was starting to show its age.
 That's when I found [this fully client-side version](https://alexanderson1993.github.io/robozzle-react/) of the game.
 I have helped update it a bit a put it in better shape for teaching.